IntersectMBO/cardano-node-tests/src_docs/chang_user_stories_template.rst

       - |image-CIP59|
       - Governance action ID
         `→ <https://github.com/IntersectMBO/cardano-test-plans/blob/750a10833121e7d79ee97758b110050f1e04a5a6/docs/user-stories/01-cip1694.md#CIP059>`__
-      - **As** a Stakeholder **I want** the transaction ID and index of the transaction that submits the governance action to the chain to serve as the governance action ID.
-This ID shall be used for casting votes.
+      - **As** a Stakeholder **I want** the transaction ID and index of the transaction that submits the governance action to the chain to serve as the governance action ID **so that** this ID shall would be used for casting votes.
    -

       - |image-CIP60|